 He also wore a cap made from Fomes fomentarius, also known as the Ice Man Fungus, which can be pounded down into a felt-like material.
 How cool is that?
 I would wear one!

 Stamets told a personal story about his mother who had gone through cancer.
 This was only a few months after I and my brothers lost our mother to breast cancer.
-The difference was Stamets knew the power of the mushrooms.
+The difference was that Paul Stamets knew the power of the mushrooms.

 I shed a tear or two during his speech.
 Although it was too late for my own mother, at least I would have this knowledge to help others for the rest of my life.